-In their first Orlando scrimmage against the Washington Wizards, the Denver Nuggets starting lineup featured an average height of 6-foot-9.
+In their first Orlando Bubble scrimmage against the Washington Wizards, as NBA games resumed after the Coronavirus Pandemic halted play, the Denver Nuggets starting lineup featured an average height of 6-foot-9.
 The five included Nikola Jokic at point guard, Jerami Grant at shooting guard, Bol Bol at small forward, Paul Millsap at power forward, and Mason Plumlee at center.
-Yes, 7-foot, 284-pound Nikola Jokic got the nod at point guard.
+Yes, 7-foot, 284-pound Nikola Jokic from Sombor, Serbia, got the nod at point guard.

 This manifested as a result of starting floor general Jamal Murray nursing a hamstring injury and backcourt companions Will Barton, Gary Harris, and Torrey Craig sitting out.
 Who better to hand the reigns to than the best passing big man of all time?